jfbenckhuijsen/node-cloud-functions/README.md

 module.exports = CloudFunctions.restServiceModule({
     name: 'REQUIRED: Name of the service module',
     use: "Array of Express/Connect compatbile middleware executed on all paths (see Middleware support below)",
     enableCors: 'Boolean: enables support for CORS on all paths.
-See CORS support' paths : [
+See CORS support',
+    debug: 'Boolean: enables a specific path /_paths to show the set of configured paths', paths : [
         // Specification of the various paths
         {